-Applying to CIT with a QQI / FETAC award
+Applying to MTU with a QQI / FETAC award

 If a FETAC applicant also presents a Leaving Certificate, the CAO will use whichever is the better of the Leaving Cert points or the FETAC points.
-For information on the Minimum Entry Requirements for FETAC award holders please see the FETAC section in the CIT Full-time Handbook or click here .
-CIT has established a special pilot scheme for the admission of students who successfully complete courses in Further Education Colleges in Cork.
-Under this scheme a number of courses in CIT are linked to certain courses in the FE colleges.
-CIT reserves a number of places on its linked courses for applicants achieving specified levels and other requirements in their awards.
+For information on the Minimum Entry Requirements for FETAC award holders please click here .
+MTU has established a special pilot scheme for the admission of students who successfully complete courses in Further Education Colleges in Cork.
+Under this scheme a number of courses in MTU are linked to certain courses in the FE colleges.
+MTU reserves a number of places on its linked courses for applicants achieving specified levels and other requirements in their awards.
 Ask at your Cork Further Education College for more details.

 Leaving Certificate Vocational Programme (LCVP)

 Holders of the Leaving Certificate Vocational Programme apply in the normal way through the CAO.
 Points are awarded on the same basis as for the Leaving Certificate.
 The Link Modules are considered as a single unit and are awarded points on the basis of - Pass 30 points, Pass with Merit 50 points, Pass with Distinction 70 points.
 The link modules ‘subject’ may not be used to meet minimum entry requirements.